redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 ./send_dev_kafka.sh -t sla_violation -f <my-file>
 ```

-Test environments are:

-- cloud-edge: used to test almost all the optimisations above with the exception of the ****faredge** ones, using a mixed cloud-edge infrastructure based on Kubernetes
-- cloud-edge-faredge: used to test the ****faredge** optimisations above, using a mixed cloud, edge and far-edge infrastructure based on Kubernetes

-<h2> SETUP OF THE TEST CLOUD-EDGE ENVIRONMENT </h2>

-This test environment is based on KinD - see the instructions to configure it in ../doc/kind/cloud-edge/README.txt
+<h2>How to setup the test environments</h2>

+To test the DSS optimisations, it is possible to configure two different test environments based on KinD which come with some Apps ready for testing:

-This is used to test optimisations of type:
+1) cloud-edge: see the [instructions](../kind/cloud-edge/README.md).
+This is used for optimisations:
    - 'resource'
    - 'offloading'
    - 'scaling'
    - 'latency'
    - 'resource_latency'

+2) cloud-edge-faredge: see the [instructions](../kind/cloud-edge-faredge/README.md).
+This is used for optimisations:
+   - 'faredge'
    - 'resource_latency_faredge'

+<h2> DSS SCENARIO #1</h2>
+<H4>Test environment: "cloud-edge"</h4>
-<h2>  DSS SCENARIO GROUP#1: optimisation of type 'resource', horizontal scaling based on SLA violations received </h2>
+<H4>Goal: show how Apps are vertically scaled based on SLA violations received </h4>
 <u><b>initial configuration</b></u>

-App example-app-ve is running
+App example-app-ve is first configured with vertical scaling, has "resource" Optimisation and is running

-<u><b>test scenario#1.1</b></u> - scaling UP because of high resource usage when SLA violations of type 'active' are received
+<u><b>test #1.1</b></u> - scaling UP because of high resource usage when SLA violations of type 'active' are received

 a) simulate high CPU usage with 'stress'